Who is the course for?

 Where is it held?

-We generally run mountain navigation courses in the Lake District and Snowdonia, but we also use areas of Scotland by arrangement.
+We generally run mountain navigation courses in the Lake District and Snowdonia, and occasionally the Yorkshire Dales, but we also use areas of Scotland by arrangement.

 How long is the course?